tiny-http/tiny-http/README.md

 [![Build Status](https://travis-ci.org/tomaka/tiny-http.svg?branch=master)](https://travis-ci.org/tomaka/tiny-http)

 Tiny but strong HTTP server in Rust.
-It has two **objectives**: be 100% compliant with the HTTP standard, and be as fast as possible.
+Its main objectives are to be 100% compliant with the HTTP standard and to provide an easy way to create an HTTP server.

 What does **tiny-http** handle?
  - Accepting and managing connections to the clients